Jerrysmd/Jerrysmd.github.io/20220719_spark-optimization/index.md

 # Spark Performance Optimization

-Spark SQL is the top active component in latest spark release.
-46% of the resolved tickets are for Spark SQL.
+Spark SQL is the top active component in spark 3.0 release.
+Most of the resolved tickets are for Spark SQL.
 These enhancements benefit all the higher-level libraries, including structured streaming and MLlib, and higher level APIs, including SQL and DataFrames.
 Various related optimizations are added in latest release.

 <!--more-->